mautic/developer-documentation-new/docs/design/notifications.rst

    }

 This use case showcases how the NotificationModel can be integrated into event-driven processes within Mautic.
-In this example, the addNotification method is called with specific parameters tailored to the contact export scenario.
-The $message parameter is handled using the translator service to generate a localized message.
-This approach is used specifically because the notification needs to include the user's email address in the message.
-The translation key 'mautic.lead.export.being.prepared' is used with a parameter %user_email%, which is then replaced with the actual email of the user who scheduled the export.
+This example calls the addNotification method with specific parameters tailored to the Contact export scenario.
+The Translator service handles the ``$message`` parameter to generate a localized message.
+This approach includes the User's Email address in the notification message.
+The system uses the translation key ``mautic.lead.export.being.prepared`` with the parameter ``%user_email%``, replacing it with the actual Email of the User who scheduled the export.
 This method allows for dynamic content insertion into the translated string.
-If we didn't need to include the user's email in the message, we could have simply used a normal translation string without the need for parameter replacement.
+If the User's Email wasn't necessary in the message, a normal translation string could have been used without parameter replacement.

 The other parameters in the addNotification call are equally important.
-The 'info' type is used to style the notification as an informational alert, which is appropriate for a status update on a scheduled task.
-The false value for $isRead ensures that the notification appears as unread, drawing the user's attention to this new information.
-The header, like the message, uses a translation key ('mautic.lead.export.being.prepared.header') to maintain language consistency.
-The null values for icon class and datetime indicate that default values will be used for these optional parameters.
+The system styles the notification as an informational alert using the ``info`` type, which is appropriate for a status update on a scheduled task.
+The false value for ``$isRead`` ensures that the notification appears as unread, drawing the User's attention to this new information.
+The header, like the message, uses a translation key ``mautic.lead.export.being.prepared.header`` to maintain language consistency.
+Null values for the icon class and ``datetime`` mean that the system will use default values for these optional parameters.
 Finally, by passing the $user object, the notification is specifically associated with the user who initiated the export, ensuring it appears in their personal notification panel.